confact/lucky_search/README.md

 ```
 to the shards.cr

-Add `include Searchable` to the operations you want to add to elaticsearch.
+Add `include Searchable` to the operations for the models you want to add to elaticsearch.
 It adds hooks to update the index on saves and delete on delete.
 You also need to have a `search_data` method in the model class that returns an hash of data you want to index.
 Example:
 ```crystal